Mycophenolic acid acyl-glucuronide esterase

-This liver enzyme deglucuronidates mycophenolic acid O-acyl-glucuronide.
-Mycophenolic acid acyl-glucuronide (AcMPAG) is an important product in the metabolism of mycophenolic acid, and ABHD10 is the major esterase responsible for the AcMPAG and probenecid acyl glucuronide deglucuronidation in human liver.
+This liver enzyme deglucuronidates mycophenolic acid glucuronide (AcMPAG).
+This compound is an important product in the metabolism of the immunosuppressive drug, mycophenolic acid, and ABHD10 is the major esterase responsible for the AcMPAG and probenecid acyl glucuronide deglucuronidation in human liver.

 Structure

 Gene

 ABHD10 gene is located at chromosome 3q13.2, consisting of 6 exons.

 Protein

 Human ABHD10 is a 297 amino acid protein with a molecular mass of 33 kDa, the mature form of which is a 28-kDa protein and has the nucleophile-His-acid catalytic triad.
 ABHD10 is a mitochondrial protein with a predicted leader sequence and the proteolytic cleavage site is at residues 46–47.

 Function

 ABHD10 was identified in 2012, and only two main functions have been reported.
 First, ABHD10 is involved in the deglucuronidation of AcMPAG in human liver.
 The activity of this enzyme could attenuate the AcMAPG formation.
 AcMAPG might be responsible for some adverse effects of mycophenolate mofetil therapy because it promotes the release of TNF-α and IL-6, and it also binds to enzymes that are essential for the control of the energy and redox state of the cells.
 Thus, the function of ABHD10 could also be regarded as detoxification.
 Second, ABHD10 counteracts PRAG via deglucuronidation in human liver.
 As a widely used uricosuric agent, probenecid is mainly metabolized to probenecid acyl glucuronide (PRAG), which is a causal substance of severe allergic or anaphylactoid reaction.
 The PRAG deglucuronidation catalyzed by ABHD10 could suppress PRAG formation and related adverse reaction.